PelionIoT/edge-pt-example/README.md

 [EdgePTExample] Kill this protocol translator with Ctrl+C
 ```

-On a separate terminal start the user interface part to visualize the devices:
+On a separate terminal start the user interface part to visualize the devices and control their state:

 ```
 sudo node file-pt-example-ui.js